-This architecture (original design, w/o improvements) was tested on top of ECM-4.0.
-For the reference performance vs VTM anchor is shown in grey font in Table 2.
-Overlap between ECM and BNN-based filter gain is about 3%.
-If VTM trained filter is directly applied to ECM (Test EE1-1.1.1) the performance is almost the same as if filter specifically trained for ECM artifacts (Test EE1-1.1.2).
-Interestingly the fine tuning of VTM trained filter for ECM generated artifacts (Test EE1-1.1.3) provides the best performance (almost 0.3% extra gain).
-This might indicate that longer training for “Tencent” filter might bring additional performance improvement.

 Family of in-loop filters (originated by Bytedance)

 NN-filter architecture used for tests in this sub-category is shown on Figure 4.
 Prediction, Boundary Strength, Partitioning and QP information are taken as extra inputs to this NN-based filters.
 Also attention Residual Block is used as basis element.